Gajberry/Minimax-Basic-Algorithms/README.md

 # Minimax-Basic-Algorithms
-Algorithms from basic optimization adapted so they can be applied to minimax problems
+Algorithms from basic optimization adapted and applied to minimax problems.